In Asia, Trump again finds success overseas easier than at home

 - But success in dealing with foreign leaders is contrasted by his growing woes at home

-Hong Kong (CNN)US President Donald Trump flies home Tuesday after an Asia trip that went off without major incident and generally met critics' relatively low expectations.
+Hong Kong (CNN)US President Donald Trump flies home Tuesday after an Asia trip that went off without major incident and generally met critics' low expectations.

 If the primary purpose of Trump's visits to Japan, South Korea, China, Vietnam and the Philippines was to shore up relations with those countries and their leaders, the trip can be judged a success, even though actual policy wins were in scant supply.